 Response: Yes.
 The college frequently inspires its students to be involved in activities pertaining to bear civic responsibilities with the purpose of helping them comprehend their obligations to the society they live in.
 For an instance, the college organized health camp and blood donation program in association with Lions Club of Kathmandu where faculties and students actively participated.
-Recently, the college has signed an MoU with PHECT Nepal with the objective of involving students in various community support activities such as health camps.
-Likewise, the college has conducted traffic awareness class in collaboration with community police to aware students regarding the traffic rules.
+The college has signed an MoU with PHECT Nepal with the objective of involving students in various community support activities such as health camps.
+Likewise, the college conducted traffic awareness class in collaboration with community police to aware students regarding the traffic rules including other such activities.

-(Please see: Volume 5, Annex 40, Documents related to Extension and Outreach Programs; Volume 6, Annex 55, MoUs and Contracts; Volume 5, Annex 44, Documents related to Guest Lectures)
+(Please see: Volume 5, Annex 40, Documents related to Extension and Outreach Programs; Volume 6, Annex 55, MoUs and Contracts; Volume 5, Annex 40, Documents related to Extension and Outreach Programs)